astridcamillep/USCRIME/Final_Project.md

 ```

-We removed all crime variables other than our depedent variable (murder rate) because we believe these variables are highly correlated with our dependent variable.
+We removed all crime variables other than our dependent variable (murder rate) because we believe these variables are highly correlated with our dependent variable.
 We also often don't have access to this data until the end of the year.

-Our approach is to try and forecast future crime based on past crime.
-We used the data from 2006 to 2015 to predict crime in 2016.
+Our approach is to try and forecast future murder rates based on past behavior.
+We used the data from 2006 to 2015 to build a model to predict murder in 2016 using data from this year.
+So, if for a given year we have data on demographics, but we're missing data on murder rates, our model would allow for predicting these murder rates.
+Moreover, demographic variables experience little variation over time across geographic areas, which make these variables easier to predict than others related to crime.

 ```python